 Music Is An Important Part Of School Life

-There are also opportunities to learn other instruments taught by specialist teachers: drums; brass; guitar; and violin.
+There are also opportunities to learn other instruments taught by specialist teachers: drums; piano; guitar; and violin.

 A Close Partnership Between School and Parents